fab1ano/rconfig-cves/README.md

 ## Run

-Also, you can just pull the image from docker hub:
+You can just pull the image from docker hub:

 ```
 docker run -it fab1ano/cve-2019-1666[2,3]
 ```

 ## Setup

+This section only contains the required procedure to create the docker images.
+If you want to build them on your own, replace my handle (`fab1ano`) with yours.

 ```
 docker build . -t fab1ano/rconfig-base